gorda/istio.io/content/en/docs/examples/virtual-machines/bookinfo/index.md

 +----------+--------+
  {{< /text >}}

-## Find out the IP address of the VM that will be used to add it to the mesh
+## Find out the IP address of the VM that will be used to add it to the mesh{#find-out-the-IP-address-of-the-VM-that-will-be-used-to-add-it-to-the-mesh}

 On the VM: